 12 rue Cortot, 18e · interesting places nearby

 Musée de Montmartre information

 One of Paris' most romantic spots, this enchanting 'village' museum showcases paintings, lithographs and documents illustrating Montmartre's bohemian, artistic and hedonistic past – one room is dedicated entirely to the French cancan!
 The museum is in a 17th-century manor where several artists, including Renoir and Raoul Dufy, had their studios in the 19th century.
-The studio of pioneering female painter Suzanne Valadon, who lived and worked here with her son Maurice Utrillo and partner André Utter between 1912 and 1926, can also be visited.
+You can also visit the studio of pioneering female painter Suzanne Valadon, who lived and worked here with her son Maurice Utrillo and partner André Utter between 1912 and 1926.